stevema/iWeibo/iWeibo/README.txt

-This is a personal app demo for Sina Weibo}
+This is a personal app demo for Sina Weibo